-A Complete Noob's Starter Tips & Advice for "Game of Thrones: Conquest"
+A Complete Noob's Guide to "Game of Thrones: Conquest"

 Are you feeling like you can barely make it until April, when the eighth and final season of Game of Thrones will air?
 Me, too, which is exactly why I downloaded WB's RTS game called Game of Thrones: Conquest.
 In it, you're given a chance to join an alliance and create your own great House, all while you manage your own keep, army, maesters, and dragon.
 Yes, you get your own dragon!
 (As long as you're patient, you won't need to spend money on in-game purchases, so take note that it does take a while to get your dragon to hatch.)